PowerShell

 Download ProGet, which will install the lightweight Inedo Hub.
 Depending on your Internet connection, you can have ProGet installed in as little as two minutes.
 Don’t have a license key?
 Let ProGet know when you install it, and you’ll be prompted to create one after installation.
 And don’t worry about extra costs: you can create as many PowerShell feeds as you want in the free-forever version of ProGet.

-Navigate to “Feeds” and add a new PowerShell feed.
-Name it and select “Public/Open Source.”
+Navigate to “Feeds” and add a new PowerShell feed, selecting “Connect To Powershell Gallery”.

-This will populate the feed with PowerShell modules from the Gallery, appearing in ProGet as if they had been uploaded locally.
+The “unapproved-powershell” will also be populated with PowerShell modules from the Gallery, appearing in ProGet as if they had been uploaded locally.

 Now that you’ve set up ProGet to be your private PowerShell module repository, you can take things one step further by learning how to implement a package approval process to make sure your team is using approved PowerShell Gallery packages.
 Read our step-by-step guide to learn how to use approved PowerShell Gallery Packages in ProGet.